React Query supports two ways of prefetching data on the server and passing that to the queryClient.

 This guide is at-best, a high level overview of how SSR with React Query should work.
 Your mileage may vary since there are many different possible setups for SSR.

 If you can, please contribute your findings back to this page for any framework specific guidance!

 SECURITY NOTE: Serializing data with

 JSON.stringifycan put you at risk for XSS-vulnerabilities, this blog post explains why and how to solve it

 Any query with an error is automatically excluded from dehydration.
-This means that the default behaviour is to pretend these queries were never loaded on the server, usually showing a loading state instead, and retrying the queries on the queryClient.
+This means that the default behavior is to pretend these queries were never loaded on the server, usually showing a loading state instead, and retrying the queries on the queryClient.
 This happens regardless of error.

 Sometimes this behavior is not desirable, maybe you want to render an error page with a correct status code instead on certain errors or queries.
 In those cases, use